CloudVPS/openpanel-buildbot-config/readme.txt

 Buildbot IRCbot will not connect
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Are you running the mster buildbot process as root?
-Don't
+Are you running the master buildbot process as root?
+Don't.

 RPM Packages are not getting signed!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~